The Best Coffee Shops in Cape Town Near You

 Good to know: They have a different meal or drink special every day of the week.

 Hours: Mon-Fri: 07h00-17h00 Sat 08h00-13h00

 Contact: 021 418 0739

-We pretty much love everything about Kleinsky’s, from their kick-ass Deluxe coffee, to their crispy latkes, freshly made bagels, NY-style cheesecake, pastrami sandwiches and art-clad walls.
-The Sea Point branch is an institution and the newer Parliament Street branch look set to become the same.
+We pretty much love everything about Kleinsky’s, from their kick-ass Deluxe coffee to their crispy latkes, freshly made bagels, NY-style cheesecake, pastrami sandwiches and art-clad walls.
+The Sea Point branch is an institution and the newer Parliament Street branch is set to be the same.